-Are you starting a business and are stressing over what to name it?
+Are you starting a business and stressing over what to name it?
 Or do you have a business but the name just isn’t working and you wonder if you should change it?
 If so, you are not alone.
 Your business name is part of your business brand identity and is an important exercise.
 If you choose the right business name that sends the right message, it can have a tremendous impact on whether your customers take your business seriously, view it as a successful entity or shy away from your brand entirely.

 Many small business owners don’t realize the long term implications of naming and may choose a name without much thought.
 Not getting it right the first time can cost your business a lot of money and effort later if you have to change the name.
 Think of all the time you spent on creating brand visibility that is now wasted and how much more you need to invest in doing it all again.

-If the name you originally chose is not the right fit for your business (as was mine) and is causing confusion about what you do, make the move to a name that helps to simplify your marketing.
+If the name you originally chose is not the right fit for your business (as was mine) and causes confusion about what you do, make the move to a name that helps to simplify your marketing.
 The process takes planning and execution, but in the long run, if you choose a business name that projects the right image, it is more than worth the effort.

 Benefits of choosing a strong business name